 - Data Source: Population Reference Bureau, analysis of data from the National Survey of Children's Health and the American Community Survey (Nov.
 2019).

 - Footnote: Due to changes in methodology, these estimates should not be compared with data from earlier years.
 Resilient children are those about whom the following statement is "definitely true" according to their parents: This child stays calm and in control when faced with a challenge.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
-U.S. and California data are direct estimates from the National Survey of Children's Health.
-County-level data are based on methods of local area estimation; for more information, see (Mather et al., 2015).
-N/A means that data are not available.
+U.S. and California data are direct estimates from the National Survey of Children's Health (NSCH).
+County-level data are based on methods of local area estimation using the NSCH and American Community Survey.

 - Measures of Childhood Adversity and Resilience on Kidsdata.org

 Childhood adversity and resilience measures on kidsdata.org originate from three separate data sources and provide a rich and conceptually-related perspective on childhood adversity.
 Taken together, they present a broad framework to look at child adversity across the lifespan and provide useful data to inform and facilitate interventions.
 However, due to differences in methodology, data from the three sources should not be compared.
 The data sources are:Each of these data sources produces at least one overall index of childhood adversity.
 An overall index should be viewed as a more comprehensive measure than any of its individual items because it captures the cumulative magnitude of experiencing hardships.